phiahr/denoising-diffusion-restoration-model/README.md

 ## Acknowledgements
+Original paper: Kawar et al. (2022) [Denoising Diffusion Restoration Models](https://arxiv.org/abs/2201.11793)

-We use the pre-trained models from [Pytorch Diffusion](https://github.com/pesser/pytorch_diffusion) and create a class inheriting from their `Diffusion` class and modify the `denoise` function as well as `denoising_step` with implementations of modifications described in DDRM.
+We use the pre-trained models from [Pytorch Diffusion](https://github.com/pesser/pytorch_diffusion) and create a class inheriting from their ´Diffusion´ class and modify the ´denoise´ function as well as ´denoising_step´ with implementations of modifications described in DDRM.